khanasunil5/active-directory-home-lab/documentation/troubleshooting.md

 - gpresult /r /scope user
 ![Screenshot](https://github.com/khanasunil5/active-directory-home-lab/blob/a34419acf511e242775a7c8050c69393ebf4c337/screenshots/drive-mapping-gpo-missing.png)
 Findings:
-- GPO missing from applied user policies
+- The GPO was not listed among the applied user policies
-- Confirmed scope and OU placement issue
+- The issue was identified as an incorrect scope or OU placement
+-
 ---

 ### Part F: Resolution

-- Moved user back into correct HR OU
-- Ensured GPO:
-  - Was linked correctly
-  - Used User Configuration
-- Forced policy update
-- Logged off and logged back in
+Resolved the issue by moving the user back into the correct HR OU, confirming the GPO was linked properly and configured under User Configuration, then forcing a policy update and logging the user off and back on.

 ---

 ### Verification

-- H: drive successfully mapped
-- `gpresult /r /scope user` showed **Map HR Drive** applied
+The H: drive was successfully mapped, and gpresult /r /scope user confirmed that the Map HR Drive GPO was applied.
 ![Screenshot](https://github.com/khanasunil5/active-directory-home-lab/blob/a34419acf511e242775a7c8050c69393ebf4c337/screenshots/drive-mapping-gpo-fixed.png)